 The Consortium for Research Excellence, Support and Training (CREST) provides an innovative model for how to further research excellence and promote institutional and interdisciplinary collaboration.
 Taking as its premise the principle that quality researchers should be recognised and funded wherever they are found, regardless of the size of the institution, the Consortium builds on the ‘islands of research excellence’ secured in the RAE 2008.
 CREST is a sub-association of GuildHE, one of the two recognised representative bodies for higher education in the UK.

-Through its collaborative projects, symposia, skills and subject-based seminars and Virtual Research Environment, the Consortium works to enhance the research cultures of its 20+ member institutions, and to communicate their ongoing achievements to stakeholders, the wider Higher Education community and the general public.
+Through its collaborative projects, summer school, events programme, skills and subject-based seminars and Virtual Research Environment, the Consortium works to enhance the research cultures of its 25+ member institutions, and to communicate their ongoing achievements to stakeholders, the wider Higher Education community and the general public.
 This activity is particularly important given the key role played by the specialised, translational, entrepreneurial and socially innovative research undertaken at CREST Member institutions, which is central to ensuring local, regional and national growth in the UK.

 What CREST does